Harsha0304-dev/2311CS020071/notification-system-design.md

 **Best approach:**
 Start with pagination + caching + storing unread count separately, since these are simple and give good results.
 If needed later, add real-time updates using WebSockets for a better user experience.

+Stage 5: Improving the "Notify All" Function

+Given pseudocode:

+function notify_all(student_ids: array, message: string):
+    for student_id in student_ids:
+        send_email(student_id, message)
+        send_sms(student_id, message)
+        save_to_db(student_id, message)
+        push_to_app(student_id, message)

+Shortcomings of this implementation:

+It sends everything one student at a time (sequential), so it will be very slow for 50,000 students.
+There is no error handling.
+If one step fails, we don't know what happens to the rest.
+If it fails partway, we don't know which students already got notified and which didn't.
+It mixes fast operations (DB save) with slow operations (email, SMS, push) in the same flow, so one slow service blocks everything.
+No retry mechanism if sending fails.
+No logging of failures, so it's hard to debug later.

+If send_email fails for 200 students midway, what happens?
+Since there's no error handling, the function likely stops or skips ahead without saving which students failed.
+We lose track of who was notified and who wasn't.
+Some students may have gotten the DB entry and push notification but not the email, causing an inconsistent state.
+There is also no automatic way to retry only for those 200 students.

+Would I redesign this?
+Yes.

+New approach:

+First, save the notification to the database for all students (this is fast and reliable).
+Then, instead of sending emails/SMS/push directly in the same request, add each delivery task to a queue (like RabbitMQ, SQS, or a simple background job).
+A separate worker process picks tasks from the queue and sends email/SMS/push independently.
+If sending fails for a student, log it and retry later (with a limit, like 3 retries), instead of blocking the whole process.
+Track delivery status per student (PENDING, DELIVERED, FAILED) so we always know what happened.